-Here, I document my experience to be of benefit for other fellow workers.
-First part is the BIR fill-out process, the second part is the GCash process.
+Here, I document my experience to be of benefit to other fellow workers.
+The first part is the BIR fill-out process, the second part is the GCash process.
 You can skip the first part if you already know it.

-If you are a business owner, it is better to give additional value for your company by giving your employees Life Income Protection.
-Through this, they will have more reasons to stay and be glad being with you.
+If you are a business owner, it is better to give added value to your company by giving your employees Life Income Protection.
+Through this, they will have more reasons to stay and be glad about being with you.
 As a Licensed Financial Advisor under Sun Life Philippines, we can set an communicate and set an appointment, and I can help you provide this benefit.
-You can get a life insurance with investment that will help secure future income for your dependents and grow your wealth for the uncertain future.
+You can get a life insurance with an investment that will help secure future income for your dependents and grow your wealth for the uncertain future.